ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/tutorial.md

 - On the **Packs** tab, download and install the latest **Keil:STM32F1xx_DFP** pack and the latest **Hitex:CMSIS_RTOS2_Turorial** pack.

+> **Note**
-\note It is assumed that you are familiar with Arm Keil MDK and have basic 'C' programming knowledge.
+> - It is assumed that you are familiar with Arm Keil MDK and have basic 'C' programming knowledge.

 ## First Steps with Keil RTX5 {#rtos2_tutorial_first_steps}